Charleston Man Sentenced to 10 Years in Prison for Federal Gun Crime

 U.S. Attorney's Office, Southern District of West Virginia

 Federal law prohibits a person with a prior felony conviction from possessing a firearm or ammunition.
-Bennett is prohibited from possessing firearms because of prior felony convictions for: first-degree robbery on July 13, 2010; voluntary manslaughter on July 17, 2017; and unlawful wounding on August 21, 2019, all in Kanawha County Circuit Court.
+Wesley knew he was prohibited from possessing a firearm because of his prior felony convictions:

 United States District Judge Joseph R. Goodwin imposed the sentence.
-Assistant United States Attorney Joshua Hanks prosecuted the case.
+Assistant United States Attorneys Joshua Hanks and Alex Hamner prosecuted the case.

 A copy of this press release is located on the website of the U.S. Attorney’s Office for the Southern District of West Virginia.
-Related court documents and information can be found on PACER by searching for Case No. 2:21-cr-172, 2:21-cr-00171, and 2:21-cr-00211.
+Related court documents and information can be found on PACER by searching for Case No. 2:21-cr-172.

 Updated August 17, 2022